Likert scale: Scoring and analysis

-After the questionnaire is completed, each item may be analyzed separately or in some cases item responses may be summed to create a score for a group of items.
+After the questionnaire is completed, each item may be analyzed separately or in some cases item responses may be summed or averaged to create a composite score for a group of items.
 Hence, Likert scales are often called summative scales.

 Whether individual Likert items can be considered as interval-level data, or whether they should be treated as ordered-categorical data is the subject of considerable disagreement in the literature, with strong convictions on what are the most applicable methods.
 This disagreement can be traced back, in many respects, to the extent to which Likert items are interpreted as being ordinal data.

 Two primary considerations guide the discussion.
 First, Likert scales are arbitrary.
 The value assigned to a Likert item has no objective numerical basis, either in terms of measure theory or scale (from which a distance metric can be determined).
 The value assigned to each Likert item is simply determined by the researcher designing the survey, who makes the decision based on a desired level of detail.
 By convention, however, Likert items tend to be assigned progressive positive integer values.
-Likert scales typically range from 2 to 10 – with 3, 5, or, 7 being the most common.
+Item scores from Likert scales typically range from 2 to 10 – with 3, 5, or, 7 being the most common.
 Furthermore, the progressive structure of the scale is such that each successive Likert item is treated as indicating a 'better' response than the preceding value.
-This can differ in cases where reverse ordering of the Likert scale is needed.
+This can differ in cases where reverse ordering of the Likert item is needed.

-The second, and possibly more important point, is whether the "distance" between each successive item category is equivalent, which is traditionally inferred or assumed.
-For example, in the above five-point Likert item, the inference or assumption is that the 'distance' between category 1 and 2 is the same as between category 3 and 4.
+The second, and possibly more important point, is whether the "distance" between each successive item response option is equivalent, which is traditionally inferred or assumed.
+For example, in the above five-point Likert item, the inference or assumption is that the 'distance' between response options 1 and 2 is the same as between response options 3 and 4.
 In terms of good research practice, an equidistant presentation by the researcher is important; otherwise, a bias in the analysis can result.
-For example, a four-point Likert item with categories "Poor", "Average", "Good", and "Very Good" is unlikely to have all equidistant categories, since only one category can receive a below-average rating.
+For example, a four-point Likert item with response options "Poor", "Average", "Good", and "Very Good" is unlikely to have all equidistant categories, since only one response option can receive a below-average rating.
 This would arguably bias any result in favor of a positive outcome.
-On the other hand, even if a researcher presents what they believe to be equidistant categories, the respondent might well interpret it differently.
+On the other hand, even if a researcher presents what they believe to be equidistant response options, the respondent might well interpret it differently.